CDL Apprentice Program

 *PitchBook: The US VC Female Founders Dashboard

-The vision of the CDL Apprentice Program to create an immersive, technology-focused learning experience for young students that expands their awareness of possible career paths, and increases the probability that young women+ individuals pursue opportunities in STEM, business and entrepreneurship.
+The vision of the CDL Apprentice Program is to create an immersive, technology-focused learning experience for young students that expands their awareness of possible career paths, and increases the probability that young women+ individuals pursue opportunities in STEM, business and entrepreneurship.
 This experience seeks to support students in their growth and development.

 Learning to Learn